State champions

 Forest Park added to its lead on the very next play when sophomore Dax Huuki broke through the Orioles’ defense and scored a 58-yard TD.

 The Orioles’ woes continued in the second quarter as their next drive ended with a fumble.
+They would lose another fumble later in the frame, setting up a Trojans’ touchdown.

 This time, Forest Park only needed two plays to score as senior Stephens scored on an 8-yard run, stretching the lead to 21-0.